Mission. The Maritime Administration (MARAD), an agency of the Department

 maritime systems engineering (ocean/civil), maritime administration (policy/business),

-ocean and coastal resources (environmental studies), and maritime studies.
+and maritime studies.

 For more information, contact: